Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 Back to 5700′ Camp by Gabriel Peak

-A mile and a half later, we were down by Point 7026.
-Glad that it was still light out, so we wouldn’t have to go around the cliffs in the dark.
-Later from the top of the high point, we went directly south toward the campsite.
+After retracing steps for a mile and a half, we were back at Point 7026.
+Glad we didn’t bypass the cliffs in the dark, as it was still light out.
+Soon, from the top of the high point, we went straight south toward the campsite.

-Back in the forest, we went down through a small water gully to avoid the brush.
-Then we hopped through several down trees down by the wetland before reaching camp.
-But tonight, I skipped a hot dinner without a lighter to light the stove.
+En route, we went through a small water gully to avoid the brush in the trees.
+Then we hopped through some down logs by the wetland before camp.
+But I skipped a hot dinner tonight without a lighter for the stove.
 Grr.

 See more trip photos here.